betadog/yii1-reusable-components/README.md

 ## OrderingValue.php

-Class allow u to automatic set value for ordering column for new elements.
-U need add behavior to your CActiveRecord model and define some params:
+Class allow u to automatically set value for ordering column for new elements.
+Just add behavior to your `CActiveRecord` model and define column name:

 ```
 public function behaviors()